OdedNissim/marathon-training-analysis/README.md

 Diving into the data, creating graphs, and using GitHub and Markdown for the first time was an exhilarating experience.
 I’m halfway to my big goal: **the Dead Sea Marathon 2026**, and I feel stronger, smarter, and more determined than ever.

+I also want to take this opportunity to thank my coach, **Yuval Hay**, for her professionalism and guidance throughout my training.
 I will continue to share updates.

 ---